Top Benefits of Virtual Reality in Healthcare

 5: Common Ground VR by ISO Bar

-A VR game that benefits the sick community by increasing empathy and awareness on their conditions.
-Common ground puts you in the shoes of someone with a disability, a disease or any medical condition.
+A VR game that benefits the sick community by increasing empathy and awareness of their conditions.
+Common ground puts you in the shoes of someone with a disability, a disease, or any medical condition.
 It’s like putting a normal person on the same ‘common ground’ as someone with a medical condition.
-However, a brief moment, you get to experience what it is like to shop with macular degeneration or breathe with an asthma condition.
+However, for a brief moment, you get to experience what it is like to shop with macular degeneration or breathe with an asthma condition.

-This not only helps in increasing empathy and care towards patients, but also shines light on the kind of help and assistance required by patients.
-Their pain points, tasks that require more help, things that even they themselves cannot express accurately.
+This not only helps in increasing empathy and care towards patients but also shines a light on the kind of help and assistance required by patients.
+Their pain points, tasks that require more help, and things that even they themselves cannot express accurately.

 6: Virtually Better

-Virtually Better products are a result of psychologists and technologists working together to fill the healthcare gap with latest VR technologies that are geared towards improving Behavioral health and that too, partnered with some of the leading research centers like Harvard, University of Houston and more.
+Virtually Better products are a result of psychologists and technologists working together to fill the healthcare gap with the latest VR technologies that are geared towards improving Behavioral health and that too, partnered with some of the leading research centers like Harvard, University of Houston, and more.